yasmeenokh/class-3-coding/class-03.md

 **Types of lists**

-ordered list | unorderd list | definition list
+ordered list | unordered  list | definition list
 -------------|---------------|----------------
-a numbered list | uses bullet points | a set of terms a long with their defentions
+a numbered list | uses bullet points | a set of terms a long with their definitions
 -------------|------------|-------------
 < ol > </ ol > tags and then each item is list in < li > </ li> tags| < ul> </ ul> tags and then each item is list in < li > </ li> tags| < dl> </ dl > tags and then < dt > </ dt > to list each term, and < dd> </dd> to contain the definition.